The History of Rock Music: 1955-1966Genres and musicians of the beginnings

 In those years, two little-noticed technical events took place that would change the way music is distributed and consumed: Columbia introduced (1948) the 12-inch 33-1/3 RPM long-playing vinyl record, and the idea of the "album" was born, and RCA Victor introduced (1949) the 45 RPM vinyl record.
 In 1951 they would agree to split the record market: Victor selling 33 RPM long-playing records and Columbia selling 45 RPM records.
 (In a matter of months, Columbia converted its entire catalog of 78 RPM records to the 45 RPM format).

 Another strain in popular music, "exotica", was created piecemeal starting from the late 1940s.
-First (1947) Korla Pandit (John Red), pretending to be an Indian guru and playing a Hammond organ, started a Hollywood-based tv program that, indirectly, publicized exotic sounds.
+First (1947) Korla Pandit (John Redd), pretending to be an Indian guru and playing a Hammond organ, started a Hollywood-based tv program that, indirectly, publicized exotic sounds.
 Then (1948) Rodgers & Hammerstein's Tale Of The South Pacific became a Broadway hit.
 Peruvian soprano Yma Sumac (Zoila Chavarri), blessed with a five-octave range, was presented by her composer/arranger Moises Vivanco as an Inca princess when she recorded Voice Of the Xtabay (feb 1950 - ?
 1951), arranged by Les Baxter.
 Finally, Les Baxter's Ritual Of The Savage (?
 1951 - ?
 1952) incorporated exotic themes and a theremin in instrumental easy-listening music.
 Martin Denny's Exotica (dec 1956 - ?
 1957) gave a name to the trend.
 His vibraphonist, Arthur Lyman, recorded Taboo (?
 1958 - may 1958), the third classic of the genre.
+There was also the subgenre of space exotica, best represented by Russ Garcia's Fantastica (1959), subtitled "music from outer space".

 Stalling had started by scoring the first "Mickey Mouse" cartoons for